 Water Conditions: New Melones Lake is currently holding

-Glory Hole Sports Big Fish of the Week goes to Brian Basacker of Sonora.
-He caught a nice limit while night fishing at the spillway.
-His largest fish weighed 1-pound, 13-ounces.
+Glory Hole Sports Big Fish of the Week goes to David Hylton of Murphy's.
+He caught a 2-pound rainbow while fishing at night.